YuliangXiu/ICON/README.md

 ## Installation

-Please follow the [Installation Instruction](docs/Installation.md) to setup all the required packages, extra data, and models.
+Please follow the [Installation Instruction](docs/installation.md) to setup all the required packages, extra data, and models.

+## Dataset Preprocess

+Please follow the [Data Preprocess Instruction](docs/dataset.md) to generate the train/val/test dataset from raw scans (THuman2.0).

 ## Demo